MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

     az account set --subscription "${subscription}"
     ```

-1. To list all the extensions on a cluster, run the following command:
+1. To list all the extensions on a system, run the following command:

     ```azurecli
     az stack-hci extension list \